Configure head node fault tolerance

 anyscale cloud update --name <cloud-name> --enable-head-node-fault-tolerance

-Anyscale provides Terraform modules to help you configure and deploy custom Anyscale clouds on AWS, Google Cloud, and Kubernetes.
-You can use these scripts to help configure Redis-compatible storage for use with anyscale cloud register
+Anyscale provides Terraform modules to help you configure and deploy custom Anyscale clouds on AWS and Google Cloud.
+You can use these scripts to help configure Redis-compatible storage for use with anyscale cloud register.

 See Introduction to Anyscale clouds.